dhruvagrawal1080/Noteflow/README.md

 - **Collaborate in Real-Time**: Share notes with team members and work together with ease.

-- **Real-time Notifications**: Users receive instant notifications when a note is shared with them.
+- **Real-time Notifications**: Users receive instant notifications via email when a note is shared with them.

 - **Organize with Tags & Favorites**: Sort notes efficiently with labels and pin important ones for quick access.